What is an empowered dancer? In my opinion, ballet students who are empowered are:

 - Conscious of and empathetic to those around them

-I’m contexting this discussion of empowerment in the dance studio within the realm of ballet, because I think it has been the dance genre in which students have historically been trained to be a little less empowered.
-Balanchine’s motto of, “Don’t think, just dance” comes to mind, as does the trope of the silent (usually female) ballerina, molded by the (usually male) director/choreographer.
-I see the tides changing, however, as contemporary ballet heroes like Misty Copeland, Wendy Whelan, and James Whiteside challenge historic notions of what it means to be a ballet dancer.
+I’m contexting this discussion of empowerment in the dance studio within the realm of ballet, because I think historically ballet students have been trained to be a little less personally empowered.
+Balanchine’s motto of, “Don’t think, just dance,” comes to mind, as does the trope of the silent (usually female) ballerina, molded by and at the service of the (usually male) director/choreographer.
+I see the tides changing, however, as contemporary ballet dancers like Misty Copeland, Wendy Whelan, and James Whiteside challenge historic notions of what it means to be a ballet dancer.
 I’m encouraged by this, and I want to contribute to the discussion by offering my own thoughts on how ballet (and all dance forms) can be taught in a way that leads to empowered dancers.

-I fell in love with ballet at an early age; in fact, I remember setting up my toy ironing board in the living room and using it as a makeshift barre to practice my plies and tendues as a five year old.
-When taught correctly, ballet can be an incredibly empowering, transformative discipline.
+I fell in love with ballet at an early age; in fact, I remember setting up my toy ironing board in the living room and using it as a makeshift barre to practice my plies and tendus as a five year old.
+I do believe that ballet has the potential to be incredibly empowering and transformative.
 Students can learn self-respect, persistence and perseverance, teamwork, coordination, expression, and the value of hard work.
 I want every dance student to experience that power of ballet training.

-However, I am a firm believer that this does not have to be the way forward for our art form.
-Making some simple changes to the way I teach technique, incorporate artistry, and interact with students in the studio has helped my students find personal empowerment through ballet training.
-While I think many of these ideas are especially beneficial for beginning and intermediate students age 6-12, they can be applied to classes for students of all ages and levels.
-They are also applicable for the teaching of other dance styles!
+However, I know that this does not have to be the way forward for ballet.
+I believe that making some simple changes to the way I teach technique, incorporate artistry, and interact with students in the studio has helped my students find personal empowerment through ballet training.
+Here are a few practical ways that I try to help my students become personally empowered through their ballet training:

 1.)
-Teach movement that goes beyond ballet technique: It is crucial that we expose our ballet students to a range of movement styles, as current choreographic trends require that dancers be adaptable and able to move in a variety of ways.
-Therefore, I try to make sure that my students understand basic movement principles applicable to all dance styles like coordination, use of weight, core support, and body and spatial awareness.
+Teach movement that goes beyond ballet technique: It is crucial that we expose our ballet students to a range of movement styles.
+Doing so can help students develop a deep and rich understanding of how their bodies work, rather than just imitating what they see their teachers doing.
+It can also prepare them for the professional world. choreographic trends require that dancers be adaptable and able to move in a variety of ways.
+I try to make sure that my students understand basic movement principles applicable to all dance styles like coordination, use of weight, core support, and body and spatial awareness.
 Developmental movement patterns, principles from Laban Movement Analysis, somatic practices, and Anne Green Gilbert’s Brain Dance can all go a long way in helping students understand movement beyond ballet technique.
 Some ideas for incorporating these into ballet class include:

 - Start the class with a 5 minute Brain Dance warm-up to prepare students physically and mentally for the challenges to come.
 An example of what this can look like at the barre can be found here.

-- For students who appear uncoordinated or disconnected from their bodies, I guide them through a Bartenieff Fundamentals-based movement sequence on the floor.
+- If students appear uncoordinated or disconnected from their bodies, try guiding them through a Bartenieff Fundamentals-based movement sequence on the floor.

-- I sometimes have students perform a movement the “wrong” way, and then have them correct themselves as part of the combination.
+- Ask students to perform a movement the “wrong” way, and then correct themselves or their peers.
 Transitioning from incorrect to correct placement deliberately helps students to recognize what both feel like and helps them learn to make their own adjustments on the fly, without teacher correction.

-- Modern-based upper body work at the barre, including spirals, hinges, and contractions, allow students to develop upper-lower body and head-tail coordination and improve epaulement.
+- Try incorporating modern-based upper body work at the barre, including spirals, hinges, and contractions, allow students to develop upper-lower body and head-tail coordination and improve epaulement.
 An example can be found here.

 - For me, this starts with how we talk about our students’ bodies in class:

 - Look for body-positive ways to give alignment corrections.
-For example, rather than telling my students to “pull in” or “suck in,” my favorite metaphor to use for core engagement is to “zip up a pair of high cut, ‘skinny fit’ jeans.”
+For example, rather than telling my students to “pull in” or “suck in,” my favorite metaphor to use for core engagement is to “zip up a pair of high cut jeans.”
 This helps students to get the idea of both gently engaging and lifting from the pelvic floor to the rib cage, without the implication that they have “too much stomach” that needs to be out of sight.
+What are your favorite body-positive alignment cues?
+Let us know in the comments!

 - Avoid commenting directly on a dancer’s physical attributes when making alignment corrections.
 “You have a sway back” can make the dancer feel inherently deficient and damaged.
-Describing the imbalance as a movement habit, and focusing on the muscular-skeletal actions the dancer can take to adjust the imbalance, puts the power to adjust it in the student’s hands.
+Describing the imbalance as a movement habit, and focusing on the muscular-skeletal actions the dancer can take to break the habit and adjust the imbalance, puts the power to adjust it in the student’s hands.

 - Think about how you describe your dancers.
 Do you comment excessively on one dancer’s long legs or lithe figure, to the point where that student might feel like they are only as valuable as their physical attributes – and others might feel as though they are worthless without them?